wearvr/dpvr-vr-unity-sdk-instructions/docs/device-user-interface-guide.md

 # Device user interface

 By default the devices are in Chinese.
-Some of the user interface has been mapped out here for ease of access.
+Some of the user interface is described here for ease of use.

 ## Home Screen